 Bringing researchers together is the core business of the Lorentz Center.
 In times where people are not able to travel and physically attend meetings, we encourage virtual activities.

 If your workshop cannot take place at the Lorentz Center due to COVID-19 measures, we are happy to discuss the possibilities of organizing your workshop online or in a blended/hybrid version.
+These workshops are organized in MS Teams.

 Tips and tricks for virtual workshops